TLDR

 What Changed

-Over the last months, several signals aligned.
+Over the last months, several signals aligned - and then the thing actually shipped in the pilot.

 SearchAdandSearchAdsCarouselBazaarContentWrapperfor commerce contentad_ranker_weight,inference_contextual_weights,bazaar_content_relevancead_dismiss_eventfor interaction tracking

-The Supporting Product Surfaces
+The Supporting Product Surfaces (Where Ads Naturally Fit)

 The Macro Picture: Why Ads Are Inevitable